alefore/weblog/ten-years-of-edge.md

 based on what the underlying type supports.

 I'm not too happy with this approach, though.
-I suspect a better approach may be to do it based on template metaprogramming with an approach like this:
+I suspect a **better approach may be to do it based on template metaprogramming**, something like:

     struct Digits : public GhostType<Digits, std::vector<size_t>> {}